 Q: My dog is not aggressive, but he likes his space and doesn’t like dogs that are energectic, can he stay separate?

 A: YES!!!
 Camp Miracle Paws goal is to provide all canine guests with a safe and fun time throughtout their stay.
-We offer private cabins that are 5×5 on the inside with an adjoining 5×5 sandbox for each guest and because we only care for a few guests at a time, your dog will have as much outside and lounge room time on his own as all of the other guests.
+We offer private cabins that are 5×5 for each guest and because we only care for a few guests at a time, your dog will have as much outside and lounge room time on his own as all of the other guests.
 Sometimes, if guests are showing stress, we will rotate them to other boarding areas until we find the dog’s most favorable area to be in.

 Q: Is a social play environment appropriate for dogs?

 A: Here at Camp Miracle Paws, we strive to give each dog individualized attention and care and if other canine guests are visiting at the same time that fits your dogs personality, we will provide small group play settings for your dog.

 Q: Do the dogs ever get in fights?
 What happens if they get hurt?